Jet: Multilevel Graph Partitioning on Graphics Processing Units: Experimental Setup

 \subsection{Test Graphs}

-Our test set contains all graphs with at least 50 million nonzeroes but less than 750 million nonzeroes from the Suitesparse graph repository \cite{SuiteSparse} (excluding the mawi graphs).
-We additionally include a few miscellaneous graphs (ppa, citation, products) from Open Graph Benchmark \cite{OGB} and some social networks (dblp10, amazon08, hollywood11, enwiki21) published by the Laboratory for Web Algorithmics \cite{BoVWFI, BRSLLP}.
-We also add a 2000x4000 rectangular mesh (grid), and a 200x200x200 cubic mesh (cube).
+Our test set (see Table~1 of the supplementary file) contains all graphs with at least 50 million nonzeroes but less than 750 million nonzeroes from the Suitesparse graph repository \cite{SuiteSparse} (excluding mawi graphs).
+We also include a few miscellaneous graphs (ppa, citation, products) from Open Graph Benchmark \cite{OGB} and some social networks (dblp10, amazon08, hollywood11, enwiki21) published by the Laboratory for Web Algorithmics \cite{BoVWFI, BRSLLP} and one graph (fe\_rotor) from the Walshaw Graph Benchmark \cite{walshaw}.
+We also add a 2000x4000 rectangular mesh (grid) and a 200x200x200 cubic mesh (cube).
 We preprocess all graphs by performing the following steps: we remove self-loops, convert all directed edges to undirected edges, remove duplicate edges, and extract the largest connected component.
 The graphs are further grouped into one of nine classes.
-Table~\ref{tab:graphs} lists all the graphs.
-Within each class, the graphs are ordered in the increasing order of number of edges after preprocessing.